SlowlyOwly/Lego-dataset-workout/README.md

 # Lego-dataset-workout
-Simple workouts based on LEGO dataset
+Simple workouts based on LEGO dataset with pandas and matplotlib.